christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In the context of semantics, understanding and interpreting this passage requires extracting the meaning of each sentence, identifying entities, their properties, and relationships—core goals of semantic parsing.
-Semantic parsing aids in comprehending context and inferring implied meanings, which is essential for accurate ToM predictions.
+In semantics, understanding and interpreting this passage means extracting the meaning of each sentence, identifying entities, their properties, and relationships—core tasks of semantic parsing.
+Semantic parsing helps the model comprehend the context and infer implied meanings, which is essential for making accurate ToM predictions.

-ToM involves understanding and representing complex mental states and expectations.
-In this example, DOLMs can grasp the underlying meaning and context, allowing them to predict that `John` thinks the `cat` is on the `basket`, even though it is actually on the `box`.
-This, to some degree, involves understanding both the literal content and inferring the mental states and beliefs of the characters.
+ToM involves representing complex mental states and expectations.
+For example, in this case, DOLMs can grasp both the underlying meaning and context, allowing them to predict that `John` thinks the `cat` is on the `basket`, even though it's actually on the `box`.
+This requires the model to go beyond the literal content, inferring the beliefs and mental states of the characters—key to performing ToM tasks.

 <br>